 Early Notables of the Luporini family (pre 1700)

 Prominent among members of the family was Bernardino dal Vasto Lupacchino, a 16th century madrigal composer.
 Also prominent were members of the Lupo family, who were famous for their musical talents from 1540 to 1640.
-Of this family was Ambroso da Milan Lupo, a violinist, who produced four sons, also violinists...
-Another 77 words (6 lines of text) are included under the topic Early Luporini Notables in all our PDF Extended History products and printed products wherever possible.
+Of this family was Ambroso da Milan Lupo, a violinist, who produced four sons, also violinists.
+Tommaso Lupi of Pisa was a famous novelist and grammar teacher in 1602...
+Another 64 words (5 lines of text) are included under the topic Early Luporini Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Luporini family to the New World and Oceana